tooth2/2D-Collision-Prevention/README.md

 ### 4. Keypoint Descriptors
 > `void descKeypoints(vector<cv::KeyPoint> &keypoints, cv::Mat &img, cv::Mat &descriptors, string descriptorType)`

 Implemented six different descriptors BRISK, BRIEF, ORB, FREAK, AKAZE and SIFT and made them selectable by setting a string 'descriptorType' accordingly.
-SIFT(SURF also) were patented, and thus could not be freely used in a commercial context.
+As for these descriptors, both Binary string based descriptors (BRIEF, FAST, BRISK, ORB, AKAZE) and one of HOG Family detector, SIFT are implemented and these different detectors are selectable by passing a string parameter accordingly.
+SIFT(SURF also) is patented, and thus could not be freely used in a commercial context.
 As for an older version of the OpenCV installed, use `#include <opencv2/xfeatures2d/nonfree.hpp>` in order to use both algorithms.
 In versions of the OpenCV >= 4.3, SIFT and SURF can be used from `#include <opencv2/xfeatures2d.hpp>`

 ### 5. Descriptor Matching
 > `void matchDescriptors(std::vector<cv::KeyPoint> &kPtsSource, std::vector<cv::KeyPoint> &kPtsRef, cv::Mat &descSource, cv::Mat &descRef,